Skip navigation

 What is a bone density scan?

-A bone density scan, also known as a DEXA scan, is a type of low-dose x-ray test that measures calcium and other minerals in your bones.
-The measurement helps show the strength and thickness (known as bone density or mass) of your bones.
+A bone density scan, also known as a DEXA or DXA scan, is a low-dose x-ray that measures calcium and other minerals in your bones.
+Bones containing more minerals are denser and tend to be stronger and less likely to break.
+The measurement helps show your bone's strength and thickness (known as bone density or mass).

-Most people's bones become thinner as they get older.
-When bones become thinner than normal, it's known as osteopenia.
+Your bones usually become thinner as you get older or if you develop certain medical conditions.
+When bones become thinner than usual, it's known as osteopenia.
 Osteopenia puts you at risk for a more serious condition called osteoporosis.
-Osteoporosis is a progressive disease that causes bones to become very thin and brittle.
-Osteoporosis usually affects older people and is most common in women over the age of 65.
+Osteoporosis is a disease that causes bones to become very thin and brittle.
+It gets worse over time.
+It usually affects older people and is most common in women over the age of 65.
 People with osteoporosis are at higher risk for fractures (broken bones), especially in their hips, spine, and wrists.

 What is it used for?